-Pasture growth rates in the Cranbrook Shire, 2003 and 2010
+Pasture growth rates for a typical shire in the 400 mm annual rainfall, Mediterranean climate of southern Australia, 2003 and 2010.

 In 2003 there was an early break, 5 April, and total pasture production for the season was 8.97 t/ha.
 In 2010 the break was much later, 12 May, and total pasture production was significantly less, 3.56 t/ha.
-Source: Pastures from space www.pasturesfromspace.csiro.au
+Source: www.pasturesfromspace.csiro.au The Pastures from Space website provides pasture growth rates for individual areas.